wwwycc/wwwycc.github.io/index.md

 ## About Me

-I am a 4th year Ph.D. student at School of Mathematical Sciences from Tongji University, Shanghai, China.
-I am advised by Prof. [Hao Wu](https://scholar.google.com/citations?user=BpJevpQAAAAJ).
-My research interests include AI for Science and machine learning.
+I am a fourth-year Ph.D. student at the School of Mathematical Sciences, Tongji University, Shanghai, China, where I am advised by Prof. [Hao Wu](https://scholar.google.com/citations?user=BpJevpQAAAAJ).
+I earned my bachelor's degree in Statistics from Tongji University in 2021.
+Currently, I am interning at ByteDance Research, where I engage in protein dynamics research.

 ## Research Interests